natict/linux-metrics/docs/cpu-load.md

 - Why are processes waiting for IO included in the Load Average?
 - Assuming we have 1 CPU core and Load of 5, is our CPU core on 100% utilization?
+- How can we know if load is going up or down?
+- Does a load average of 70 indicate a problem?

 ### Tools